Skip to main content

 Click the checkmark icon next to any remote to set it as the global default.
 When set:

-Click the checkmark again to clear the default and return to local execution.
+Click the checkmark again to clear the default.

-Each agent can have its own SSH remote setting, overriding the global default.
+Each session can have its own SSH remote setting configured when creating the session or editing its configuration.

 OptionBehavior